adamjgrant/Kickstart-Progress-Bars/README.md

 # Kickstart-Progress-Bars
 Progress bars for Kickstart

+Apply Kickstart styling to the default HTML5 element.

 ## Usage
 After installing the submodule, add the component to your vendor index file.